What you need to know before integrating or migrating a PingID account into a PingOne environment

 Mobile OS version:

-The Mobile OS version rule isn’t supported in PingOne, and must be removed before migrating.
-The equivalent functionality can be configured directly in the PingID mobile application in the Applications page.
+PingOne doesn’t support the Mobile OS version rule.
+You must remove it before migrating.
+The equivalent functionality can be configured directly in the PingID mobile application on the Applications page.

 -